SyncfusionExamples/how-to-raise-editor-touch-event-in-xamarin.forms-dataform/README.md

-# How to raise dataform editor Touch event in Xamarin.Forms SfDataForm
+# How to raise editor Touch event in Xamarin.Forms SfDataForm

 This example demonstrates to raise dataform editor Touch event in Xamarin.Forms SfDataForm